Mark Fritz

 WAR CORRESPONDENT

-Fritz subsequently was named East Berlin correspondent, where he quizzed everyone from skinheads to Stasi spies; then West Africa correspondent, where he interviewed Nelson Mandela.
-He later worked as a New York-based national writer for the Los Angeles Times, followed by stints as an investigative reporter at the Boston Globe and Wall Street Journal.
-He was twice a teacher at the Poynter Institute for Media Studies and has appeared on media flagships such as MSNBC, CNN and C-Span's Book TV, He's contributed to outlets from The Huffington Post to the Washington Post.
+Fritz subsequently was named East Berlin correspondent, interviewing everyone from skinheads to Stasi agents; then West Africa correspondent, a sprawling beat of 23 countries.
+He later worked as a New York-based national writer for the Los Angeles Times, followed by investigative reporting stints at the Globe and the Wall Street Journal.

-He left the news business for a stretch to perform humanitarian work in Sudan's Darfur region for the International Rescue Committee, and conduct war crimes investigations for Human Rights Watch in Uganda.
+Fritz left the news business for a stretch to perform humanitarian work in Sudan's Darfur region for the International Rescue Committee, and conduct war crimes investigations for Human Rights Watch in Uganda.
 The latter led to an International Criminal Court conviction of a cult leader who made children kill their parents, among other things.

 LEGACY